 The Web API provides the integration endpoint for third-party applications – such as Moodle, Wordpress, Canvas, Sakai, etc. – to control the BigBlueButton server.

 Every access to BigBlueButton comes through a front-end portal (we refer to as a third-party application).
 BigBlueButton integrates Moodle, Wordpress, Canvas, Sakai, and others (see third-party integrations).
-From a learning management system (LMS) such as Moodle, teachers can setup BigBlueButton rooms within their course and students can access the rooms and their recordings.
+BigBlueButton comes with its own front-end called GreenLight.
+When using a learning management system (LMS) such as Moodle, teachers can setup BigBlueButton rooms within their course and students can access the rooms and their recordings.

-Redis PubSub provides a communication channel between different server side applications.
+Redis PubSub provides a communication channel between different applications running on the BigBlueButton server.

 When a meeting is recorded, all events are stored in Redis DB.
 When the meeting ends, the Recording Processor will take all the recorded events as well as the different raw (PDF, WAV, FLV) files for processing.